 Enrollment in the program is every year in the Fall semester, by special application directly to the Radiologic Science program.
-The application period is EVERY OTHER YEAR (in odd numbered years) between January 15 and April 15.
+The application period is EVERY YEAR (between February 15 and April 15).

 All courses used for consideration for enrollment must be completed before the application deadline date.
 All supporting documents must be received no later than April 15 of the application year.
 Please be advised that due to the number of applications received by the program, qualified students generally remain on a wait list for 1-3 years before entry into the program.
-The next class will begin the program on August 23rd, 2021, and will complete the program August 12th, 2023.
+The next class will begin the program on August 21st, 2023, and will complete the program August 15th, 2025.